harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkmarx-scanner-reference.md

     - For a general description and example of an end-to-end ingestion pipeline, go to [Run an ingestion scan in an STO Pipeline](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline).

-    - If you want to generate multiple results files in one scan, add a separate Checkmarx step to ingest each results file after the scan step.
+    - If you want to generate multiple results files in one scan, add a separate Checkmarx step to ingest each results file.

 ### Root access requirements